 The flexibility of the online format has also opened the gateway to first time Pokémon tournament players, who need additional help with format explanations, the VGC ruleset and how to connect with opponents.

 Despite some concerns around potential connectivity issues slowing down the schedule, it’s what the tournament could mean for the Pokémon scene moving forward that’s propelling them.

 “I’ve never run a tournament before and this is the biggest VGC tournament of all time so I wouldn’t say I’m confident it’s going to go smoothly,” Wolfey said.
 “But I recognise it is a very big opportunity, and if it goes well, it can be a big deal for our scene.

 “Honestly, I kind of feel the way that I do before a match; there’s obviously the potential for it to go well and for a win to occur, but I also recognise that there are certainly some ways this can be challenging or in some ways I might have to deal with things I wasn’t expecting.”

 While the initial Champions Cup event is described as a “pilot”, there’s hopes for it to evolve into a tournament circuit - which was originally devised to involve eight individual tournaments and a Top 16 invitational.

-While the large interest from players may lead them to reassess their initial plans, a tournament circuit could come around quicker than expected if the pilot goes well.
+The large interest from players may lead them to reassess their initial plans, but a tournament circuit could come around quicker than expected if the pilot goes well.